How Much Debt Is Too Much, And What You Can Do About It

 - Child support and alimony

-Most financial experts will tell you that a DTI no greater than 35% is ideal, with no more than 28% going toward housing expenses.
+Most financial experts will tell you that a DTI no greater than 36% is ideal, with no more than 28% going toward housing expenses.
 At 36%, borrowers will start feeling the pinch of increasing debt, and while they will still qualify for mortgages, they will begin to pay higher interest rates.
-At 43%, as discussed above, you’ll have trouble getting any mortgage.
+At 43%, as discussed above, you'll have trouble getting mostmortgages.
 At 50%, you are in serious risk of defaulting on your mortgage.

-If you are in any of these situations, it might be time to get some help:
+A high DTI isn’t the only sign you’ve taken on too much debt.
+If you’re in any of the following situations, it might be time to get some help:

-- You rarely have money in the days before payday, and you are cobbling together change to make it until your check is deposited.
+- You rarely have money in the days before payday and are cobbling together change to make it until your check is deposited.

 - You use your credit card to make routine purchases and you are not paying the entire balance when you get your statement.